 Trust me, this is one of the best investments you’ll make as a parent.
 The Slumberpod is so versatile – room sharing, travel, and nanny share are just a few examples of how useful this light blocking tent is!
 It provides a little “home” feeling for baby – and sleep is sooo much better.
 Use code BUMBLEBABY$20 for discount.

 I suggest purchasing the same sound machine you have at home.
 I recommend the first version of the Hatch (it’s cheaper and I think it actually works better!).
 But, this is expensive, so we love this travel sound machine.
 It’s great for on the go – car seat, stroller etc.!

 At least 2 – back up for blow outs, throw up, etc. Try to keep the same one you have at home so it’s an easy transition for your little one.
-We love the Ollie and the Happiest Baby sleep sac.
-The Dreamland Baby weighted sleep sac and swaddle as well as the Kyte baby!
-Have you seen our sleep sack blog post or kate’s favorite sleep products for 0-6 months blog post?
+We love the Ollie, the Happiest Baby sleep sack, the Dreamland Baby weighted sleep sack and swaddle (use code BUMBLE15 for discount), as well as the Kyte baby!

 7. Clothes and pajamas

 Head to a discount store and buy some 3 packs of PJs or cozy clothes to just keep at a caregiver’s house!
 Makes your life so much easier.

 Diapers, wipes, diaper cream for on the go.
 Handing over a mini diaper bag for caregivers makes the transition seamless and prevents you from forgetting your bag at home, or from bringing your diaper bag home.
 This doesn’t have to be fancy!
 It could be in a large reusable ziplock bag or a cute makeup bag (this is Kate’s favorite to use!)